Meet the Music Makers of Western Springs Faculty

 Robert first learned guitar and piano at a very young age from his father, a self-taught multi-instrumentalist.
 Piano, guitar, voice, and viola lessons were continued at school and at the house of a next-door neighbor who was an instructor.
 Robert has attended Downers Grove South High School, Davea Career Center (Media Technology), and College of DuPage, and has received countless hours of private guitar instruction from the area's finest guitarists.

-Raleigh Kathman (Guitar, Bass, Piano)
+Raleigh Kathman (Guitar, Bass, Piano, Ukulele)

 A guitarist and musician originally from Chicago, Raleigh earned his Bachelor of the Arts degree in Guitar Performance from Columbia College Chicago.
 While attending Columbia, he also studied guitar privately with David Bloom at the Bloom School of Jazz.
 In 2017, Raleigh was invited to attend a six month apprenticeship in Berlin, Germany to study composition as well as advanced practice techniques with composer and touch guitarist, Markus Reuter.